NonoHM/nonohm.github.io/_posts/2024-01-31-THM-Security-Principles.md

 ### Beyond CIA

-Another thing that can be useful to consider as well as the CIA Triad, is the Autheticity and Non-Repudiation.
+Another thing that can be useful to consider as well as the CIA Triad, is the Authenticity and Non-Repudiation.

 - **Authenticity**: It ensures the document/material is from the claimed source.
 - **Non-Repudiation**: It ensures the original author can't deny being the original author of the material/data...